IBM/prompt-declaration-language/docs/tutorial.md

 ##  Grouping Variable Definitions in Defs

-In PDL, the above program can be written more neatly by grouping certain variable definitions into a `defs` section, as follows:
+In PDL, the above program can be written more neatly by grouping certain variable definitions into a `defs` section, as follows ([file](../examples/tutorial/grouping_definitions.yaml)):

 ```
 description: Hello world with functions